dschablowsky/FordPassWidget/README.md

 - With a tap on the address Apple Maps (or Google Maps) will open and automatically pin the position of your car
 - You can choose to store your credentials in a keychain (by default deactivated).
 After first successful run you can delete the credentials from the widget.
 But be careful: other widgets can also store and read data from the keychain!

+new features:
+- User can pick up to 6 elements to draw on widget
+- New elements added

 ## Todo
 - Display information for electric cars (don´t have one so I can´t test it)
-- User can pick up to 6 items to draw on widgets
 - Update function for widget

 ## Installation